 PIES in Older Adults

-- Anxiety following health changes, grief, reduced confidence.
+Anxiety following health changes, grief and reduced confidence.

 Case Study: How PIES Improves a Person’s Care Plan